bjma/algorithms/dynamic_programming/README.md

 This way of computing takes *exponential* time *O(2<sup>n</sup>)*, since we're needlessly repeating recursive computations that have already been solved.

-This is where the defining trait of dynamic programming algorithms - memoization/tabulation - comes in.
+This is where the defining technique of dynamic programming algorithms - memoization/tabulation - comes in.
 I'll go over how to implement solution caching in the [variations](#variations) section.

 ### Optimal substructure
 Recall how, for greedy algorithms, we build up to a global solutions by using locally optimal solutions to subproblems.
 If we write our algorithm in a way where it provides an optimal substructure, our solutions to subproblems are ensured to be optimal.

 Dynamic programming works the same way, where we find the optimal solution to a problem of size *n* by splitting into subproblems of size *n' < n*, building up to the globally optimal solution using locally optimal subsolutions to subproblems of size *n'*.

 A good example is the infamous [knapsack](https://github.com/bjma/cse-102/tree/master/dynamic_programming/knapsack#optimal-substructure) problem.
+Check out the link for an indepth explanation of how the optimal substructure of a dynamic programming problem comes into play.

+In essence, we form our optimal substructure using memoization.

 ## Variations
 There are two variations to dynamic programming algorithms: **top-down** and **bottom-up**.
 Both yield the same solutions, but each one builds up to the solution differently.